YouTube is not messing around.

 For this kind of ad, you don’t need to set the placement as YouTube.

-In terms of the targeting, you can just follow the steps I laid out earlier in this post.
+In terms of the targeting the video view, you can just follow the steps I laid out earlier in this post.

 If you’re feeling brave, you might want to target by keyword.